 It’s therefore important to have a clear strategy over time to accomplish these greater-return goals for the property, not just bumble along.
 Even first clearly defining that end goal is essential, and whether it needs to be expressed in a greater value on paper or increased rental return in the shorter term.

 Also, what price is willing to be paid to accomplishes this, for example initial expenditure for changes to the property.

-You then need a plan to reach this including a realistic time-frame for all of this and how things happen in the right order.
+You then need a plan to reach this including a realistic time-frame and how things should occour in the correct order.
 This is where the pure property management expertise can really help, something that asset managers often miss in the frenzy of the deal and the figures.